WinVector/Examples/L1L2/exp_l2.md

 ![](exp_l2_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Some work on how to prove this can be found here: [The L2 Ball’s View of the L1 Norm](https://github.com/WinVector/Examples/blob/main/L1L2/L1L2.ipynb).
+Some work on how to prove the constant is in the interior of $(1/2, 1)$ can be found here: [The L2 Ball’s View of the L1 Norm](https://github.com/WinVector/Examples/blob/main/L1L2/L1L2.ipynb).

 We can also try for a more precise estimate of the “L2/L1 AUC value.”